OathPros/COMP3/source/controls/text-fields.rst

 Password Fields
 ---------------

 Password fields are a special type of text field which hide any entered text.
-They include a  control for revealing hidden content, and indicate if *Caps Lock* is on.

-Password fields can be used for entering any potentially sensitive text.
+They include a  control for revealing hidden content, and indicate if *Caps Lock* is on, and can be used for any potentially sensitive text.

 A password field example can be found in the *Entry → Password Entry* demo in the GTK 4 demo app.